fenggo/I-ReaxFF/README.md

 Feng Guo et.al., ReaxFF-MPNN machine learning potential: a combination of reactive force field and message passing neural networks,Physical Chemistry Chemical Physics, 23, 19457-19464, 2021.

-Feng Guo et.al., ReaxFF-nn: A Reactive Machine Learning Potential in GULP and the Applications in Low Dimensional Carbon nanostructures (Submitted)
+Feng Guo et.al., ReaxFF-nn: A Reactive Machine Learning Potential in GULP and the Applications in the Thermal Conductivity Calculation of Carbon Nanostructures (Submitted)